Skip to content

 ...

-With this change, the updateCurrentTime() method becomes the ISR of the ticker and is thus executed from ISR context.
-In this case, your program should halt with a message stating that the use of a Mutex is not allowed from ISR context.
+With this change, the updateCurrentTime() method becomes the ISR of the ticker and is thus executed in ISR context.
+In this case, your program should halt with a message stating that using a mutex is not allowed in the ISR context.

 Deadlock